Huapai Triangle Special Housing Area Huapai Triangle Special Housing Area

 Improvements to the SH16 and Access Rd intersection will enable:

-- extension of the double lanes of the SH16 westbound approach to the Access Road intersection
+• Extension of the double lanes of the SH16 westbound approach to the Access Road intersection

-- extension of the double lanes of the SH16 eastbound exit from the Access Road intersection
+• Extension of the double lanes of the SH16 eastbound exit from the Access Road intersection

-- a left turn lane added to the SH16 westbound approach to Access Road intersection
+• A left turn lane added to the SH16 westbound approach to Access Road intersection

-- a new shared path on the southern side of SH16
+• A new shared path on the southern side of SH16

-- advanced stop boxes for cyclists on SH16
+• A dvanced stop boxes for cyclists on SH16

-- an additional 100m exit lane from Access Road
+• An additional 100m exit lane from Access Road

-- improved Access Road outlet to SH16:
+• Improved Access Road outlet to SH16:

-- a new left-turn slip lane between the new western kerb and a new traffic island which will reduce the distance pedestrians and cyclists are required to travel to cross of SH16 (north/south) at this point, therefore, enhancing safety
+• A new left-turn slip lane between the new western kerb and a new traffic island which will reduce the distance pedestrians and cyclists are required to travel to cross of SH16 (north/south) at this point, therefore, enhancing safety

-- with a new pedestrian maze in Access Road on the eastern side of the level crossing
+• A new pedestrian maze in Access Road on the eastern side of the level crossing

-- with improved warning of the approach of trains.
+• Improved warning of the approach of trains.

-- providing a controlled east-west pedestrian and cycle crossing over Access Road.
+• Providing a controlled east-west pedestrian and cycle crossing over Access Road.

 Further developments to the level crossing are planned between KiwiRail and SHA developers CABRA Developments Ltd. CABRA Developments Ltd. are funding KiwiRail’s safety upgrades to the level crossing.